 A full service organization, Pathrise helps people land their dream job in tech.
 Our mentors, who have years of experience on both sides of the hiring table, provide 1-on-1 assistance on every component of the job search.
 Besides placing a great deal of emphasis on technical interview preparation, we support job-seekers on resume & portfolio building, cold emailing & reverse recruiting strategies, behavioral interview preparation, salary negotiation, and more.
 Fellows learn skills that can benefit them in future job searches as well.

 App Academy offers a variety of options for their ISA, whereas the General Assembly ISA is 10% of one’s monthly income for 48 months.
-The Pathrise ISA is just 9% of the first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share agreement (ISA) is 5-9% and fellows don’t pay anything until they land a job they love and start working.
+Plus, we never require upfront payments or deposits.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview scores double.